fedora-modularity/libmodulemd/README.md

 The libmodulemd project follows the [Github Fork-and-Pull](https://reflectoring.io/github-fork-and-pull/) model of development.
 To get started, create a fork of the upstream libmodulemd sources, clone those locally and create branches on your fork to make changes.
 When they are ready for review or feedback, create a pull-request.

 ## Building the sources
-First, decide if you are planning to build the sources for the 1.0 API or the 2.0 API.
-(Note that the 1.0 API is deprecated and will be removed soon).
-This guideline will describe the procedure for working with the 2.0 API.

 Projects built with the meson build-system require a separate build directory from the source path.
 The `meson` command will generate this directory for you.
 ```
-meson --buildtype=debug -Db_coverage=true -Dbuild_api_v1=false -Dbuild_api_v2=true  api2
+meson --buildtype=debug -Db_coverage=true  debugbuild
 ```
-The above command (run from the root of the source checkout) will create a new subdirectory - `api2` - configured to compile with debug symbols and `gcov` symbols to measure test coverage.
-It enables building the 2.0 API and skips the deprecated 1.0 API.
+The above command (run from the root of the source checkout) will create a new subdirectory - `debugbuild` - configured to compile with debug symbols and `gcov` symbols to measure test coverage.

-To build the sources, `chdir()` into the `api2` directory and run
+To build the sources, `chdir()` into the `debugbuild` directory and run
 ```
 ninja
 ```